INTROIT. In medio Ecclesiae. Ecclus. 15.

-IN the midst of the congregation he opened his mouth: and the
+In the midst of the Church he opened his mouth: and the Lord

-Lord filled him with the spirit of wisdom and understanding:
+filled him with the spirit of wisdom and understanding: he clothed

 1 I charge thee therefore before God, and the Lord Jesus Christ,